MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 ### Video: Overview for admins

-To quickly obtain an understanding of how Workplace Analytics works and to see an overview of the initial steps for getting Workplace Analytics up and running, watch the following video:
+To quickly obtain an understanding of how Workplace Analytics works and learn about the initial steps for getting Workplace Analytics up and running, watch the following video:

 <!--
 [Admin overview video](https://aka.ms/WpAAdminOverview_Video)